BjornTheProgrammer/react-codemirror-collab-sockets/README.md

 ## Support
 If you have any questions, or other frameworks/languages you'd like help with implementing this on, feel free to create an issue.
 I'll see if I can help out.

+## License
+Uses MIT license.
+Do what you want with the code